Haplo064/JobIcons/README.md

 * Go to the Experimental Tab
 * Paste the link into the Custom Plugin Repositories, and click the + on the right to add it.
 * Save and close.
-* Search and Install AutoHook from the Plugin Installer.
+* Search and Install JobIcons2 from the Plugin Installer.
 * Enjoy